Our Board of Directors deals with the governance and overall direction ofprefabAUS.

 John Lucchetti is the Hydraulics Section Manager in the Melbourne office of Wood & Grieve Engineers.
 John has a particular focus on the modular and prefabricated construction field and is always focused on opportunities to improve technology and construction methodology in this area through the continued delivery of numerous projects.
 He is also a member of the Modular Construction Codes Board.

-Jarrod Waring is the Executive General Manager of Fleetwood who are the largest manufacturer and end to end supplier of modular accommodation solutions to the Education and Affordable Housing sectors in Australia.
+Jarrod Waring is the Chief Executive Officer of Fleetwood who are the largest manufacturer and end to end supplier of modular accommodation solutions to the Education and Affordable Housing sectors in Australia.
 Over the past 20 years Jarrod has held a number of senior management roles in both the Public and Private sectors in Australia and overseas with extensive experience in pre-fab manufacturing and market development.
 Jarrod is also an Executive member of the MBIAA (Modular Building Industry Association Australia) who seek to influence building code and regulation reform and their application to modular buildings.

 Warren may be contacted on email@example.com